achaudhry12/Marvel-Comic-App-GA-SEI/README.md

 #### PostMVP

+- Get superhero data from the Marvel API and render to the page
 - Add a like button for the superhero data cards
 - Add a search bar to search for a specific superhero
 - Post comments under favorite superheros